Frequently Asked Questions

 - The extent of affected groundwater has been evaluated using a network of groundwater monitoring wells on the Dresser property and in relevant adjacent areas.

-- While the affected groundwater has migrated offsite to the north, south, and east, including beneath a portion of the Aurora Park, Timber Trails, and Gray Stone residential areas, the community's public drinking water is not affected.
+- While the affected groundwater is present offsite to the north, south, and east, including beneath a portion of the Aurora Park, Timber Trails, and Gray Stone residential areas, the community's public drinking water is not affected.
 Residents are served by a public water system.

 - However, since chlorinated solvents can evaporate from the groundwater and become vapors, traveling through the soils and into the air, there is a potential for vapor intrusion.
 This could potentially affect indoor air quality in some homes.